camba1/nodewithmultidb/README.md

 - In the root directory of the project (where the docker-compose file lives):`docker-compose up`
 - This will launch each of the containers one after the other.
 All messages that come from the initialization of the databases and containers will be displayed on the window
 - Once it is finished, we  need to setup some sample data in the databases so that we can pull it from the node app.
+- Note that the first time we run the containers, the nodejs container may throw an error.
+This is because the `node_modules` folder does not exist in the directory that we mapped from the host machine to the container.
+To correct this, connect to the container `docker exec -it <containerName> 'bash' `and run `npm install`.
+This will create the `node_modules` folder in the container and thus in our mapped directory in the host.
 - Connect to each DB in TablePlus ( or your favorite sql editor) and run the scripts in the 'sqlscripts' folder:
   - `mySql_DataSetup.sql`
   - `postgres_Datasetup.sql`
   - `mariadb_Datasetup.sql`
+- Note that the sql scripts only need to run once since we have volumes setup to persist the data between container launches
 - Once the scripts have been run, we can launch the app by going to `localhost:3000` in the browser

 ### Remove all containers and re-start whole process